ubinexus/sonic-utilities/doc/Command-Reference.md

 **show muxcable status**

 This command displays all the status of either all the ports which are connected to muxcable or any individual port selected by the user.
-The resultant table or json output will show the current status of muxcable on the port(auto/active) and also the health of the muxcable.
+The resultant table or json output will show the current status of muxcable on the port (auto/active) and also the health of the muxcable.

 - Usage:
   ```
   show muxcable status [OPTIONS] [PORT]
   ```
-While displaying the muxcable status, users can configure the following fields
-1) optional - Port name should be a valid port
-2) optional - --json option to display the result in json format.
+While displaying the muxcable status, users can configure the following fields PORT     optional - Port name should be a valid port --json   optional - -- option to display the result in json format.
 By default output will be in tabular format.

 With no optional argument, all the ports muxcable status will be displayed in tabular form, or user can pass --json option to display in json format